Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Analysis of Approximation and Pass Complexity

 In this section we analyze the number of passes required for our algorithm to output a $(1+\eps)$-approximate maximum matching.
-This analysis at the same time argues about the number of $T$ phases, the number $\tau$ of $\PassBundle$s per phase, as well as the maximum structure size $\Ssize$.
-Recall from \cref{subsec:algorithm} that we have $\tau\eqdef 1/\eps^5$ and $\sizelimit\eqdef 1/\eps^4$.
-Moreover, we will introduce the following function. \begin{definition} We define $\delta(k) \eqdef \frac{1}{2 k (k + 2)}$. \end{definition}
+This analysis at the same time upper-bounds the number $T$ of phases, as well as the maximum structure size $\Ssize$.
+Recall from \cref{subsec:algorithm} that we set $\maxtau\eqdef 1/\eps^6$ and $\sizelimit\eqdef 1/\eps^4$.